 By taking proactive steps to prevent lateral movement, such as implementing proper network segmentation and limiting user privileges, organisations can greatly reduce the risk of a successful attack.
 With the help of advanced security solutions from Proofpoint, IT teams can further protect their networks from malicious actors attempting lateral movement.

 How Proofpoint Can Help

 In the fight against lateral movement attacks, Proofpoint offers a comprehensive suite of tools and solutions designed to detect, prevent, and respond to these threats.
-By leveraging advanced technology and cybersecurity expertise, Proofpoint helps organizations protect their sensitive data from cybercriminals who seek unauthorized access.
+By leveraging advanced technology and cybersecurity expertise, Proofpoint helps organisations protect their sensitive data from cybercriminals who seek unauthorised access.

 Targeted Attack Protection (TAP)